SehdevS/kaleyra-actions/PULL_REQUEST_TEMPLATE.md

 # Description
+PR Titel must have the jira id like: "JIRA-123 This is new some interesting PR"

-Please include a summary of the changes and the related JIRA ticket.
+Please include a summary of the changes.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-PR Titel example: "JIRA-123 This is new some interesting PR"

 Description can have some details about the change